 Get in touch with us right away if you want an experienced dog bite attorney!
 Call (702) 364-2483 to arrange a free case evaluation and consultation at our excellent personal injury law firm.
 For us to assess your case, you can also submit your request for a consultation online by completing the contact form on our website.

 Dog attack cases typically have complex and challenging legal issues.
 Getting the expert advice of a dog bite attorney could significantly boost your chances of winning the case.
-A personal injury lawyer might help you whether you own a dog or have been bitten by one.
+A Las Vegas dog bite lawyer. might help you whether you own a dog or have been bitten by one.
 For questions and more information, call us today.